 Domestic Terminal – There are no smoking areas within the Terminal building.
 You’ll find sheltered smoking areas outside the building, at either end.

 International Terminal – There is one designated Smoking Balcony at the International Terminal.
-You’ll find it on Level 3 in the Departures Lounge, just after security and behind The Coffee Club.
+You’ll find it on Level 3 in the Departures Lounge; after security and Passport control, behind The Coffee Club.

-For designated smoking location details, please consult the Terminal maps.
+For designated smoking location details, visit terminal maps.

 Don’t go hungry during a flight.
 Load your pockets with treats from vending machines, which are located throughout both the Domestic and International Terminals.
 You’ll find something for savoury and sweet appetites.

-Hydrate yourself before flying at one of Brisbane Airport’s filtered drinking water stations.
-You’ll find them scattered around the airport, including all car parks, pick up and drop off areas and the Terminal buildings themselves.
+Hydrate yourself before flying at one of Brisbane Airport’s filtered drinking water refill stations.
+You’ll find them scattered around the airport, including all car parks, pick up and drop off areas and the terminals.

 There’s also a hot water station located in the International Terminal, behind the Coffee Club on Level 3.

-Trawl the net, watch a movie or download your favourite album - Brisbane Airport has high-speed Wi-Fi for your device.
-Free Wi-Fi is available across all areas of the International Terminal and in the central area of the Domestic Terminal.
+Trawl through your Instagram feed, do some last minute travel research, watch a movie or download your favourite podcast - Brisbane Airport has high-speed Wi-Fi for your device.
+Free Wi-Fi is available across all areas of the International Terminal and Domestic Terminal.